wlchung1/pos-connector/README.md

 # Environment
 I run and test it on Ubuntu 14.04.1.

-I have tried to run it on Windows and got SSL_connect error.
+I have tried to run it on Windows and got SSL_connect error while connecting to Vend.
 It should not be difficult to fix but I didn't bother to fix it.

 # Setup
 Run "bundle install"